isomerpages/csa-sicw1/_events/21 Oct 2025/ASEAN CERT Incident Drill (ACID).md

 *Format: Closed Door Event*

-The 20th iteration of the ASEAN Computer Emergency Response Team (CERT) Incident Drill (ACID) will take place from 21 - 22 October 2025.
+The Cyber Security Agency of Singapore (CSA) is the organiser of the 20th iteration of the ASEAN CERT Incident Drill (ACID) held on 21 and 22 Oct 2025.

-Hosted by Singapore since 2006, ACID is an annual exercise that aims to strengthen the cybersecurity preparedness and cooperation between CERTs in ASEAN Member States (AMS) and Dialogue Partners.
+ACID is an annual drill hosted by Singapore since 2006.
+ACID tests incident response procedures and strengthens cybersecurity preparedness and cooperation among CERTs in ASEAN Member States and ASEAN Dialogue Partners.
+This year’s ACID will be held in-person at the ASEAN Regional CERT located at the ASEAN-Singapore Cybersecurity Centre of Excellence.

 CERT teams from the ASEAN Member States and Dialogue Partners will be participating in this year’s ACID.